On this page

 Please note - Use of this project requires NetworkPLUS membership.
 If you would like to share this project with others, please invite them to purchase their own membership—access must not be shared with non-members. |

 You could upscale this project by taking it to your PCN pharmacy team to implement across all practices in your PCN.
-You could go wider and suggest the ICB medicines optimisation team includes it in a Pharmacy Quality Scheme.

 Have you completed this QIP?